webplane/appframe/docs/index.md

 !!!
 Important
     This documentation is on the initial phase of development, breaking changes are likely to be introduced until the v1.0 release.

-Appframe is an open souurce python library that reduces the code and complexity of developing a command line applications by handling most of the logic that is common to a typical application lifecycle.
+Appframe is an open source python library that reduces the code and complexity of developing  command line applications.
+To do that it provides

 ##  Features